awsdocs/amazon-sqs-developer-guide/doc_source/getting-started.md

 # Getting started with the Amazon SQS Java Messaging Library<a name="getting-started"></a>

-To get started using JMS with Amazon SQS, use the code examples in this section\.
+To get started using the Java Message Service \(JMS\) with Amazon SQS, use the code examples in this section\.
 The following sections show how to create a JMS connection and a session, and how to send and receive a message\.

 The wrapped Amazon SQS client object included in the Amazon SQS Java Messaging Library checks if an Amazon SQS queue exists\.
 If the queue doesn't exist, the client creates it\.